• Skip to primary navigation

 Assessment & Goal Status

-The patient is progressing well towards goals established at evaluation, achieving 100% of short term goals.
-Long term goals to be addressed with further treatment.
-Patient lacks full strength to ascend full flight of stairs reciprocally and impaired balance on dynamic surfaces.
+The patient is progressing well towards goals established at evaluation, achieving 100% of short-term goals.
+Long-term goals will be addressed with further treatment.
+Patient lacks full strength to ascend full flight of stairs reciprocally and demonstrates impaired balance on dynamic surfaces.

-☐ Discharge from PT x Continue PT 2 times per week for 3 weeks
+☐ Discharge from PT x Continue PT 2 x per week for 3 weeks

 To focus on quad strengthening, stair navigation, balance training, and gait training.